Self-Esteem Books That Will Help You Love Yourself

-In fact, Jim Rohn goes so far as to suggest that we take the time at the end of each year (there are other times as well) to take stock of where we’re at so we can make appropriate plans.
+Jim Rohn suggests that we take the time at the end of each day, each week, each month, and each year to take stock of where we’re at.

 Love isn’t just a feeling.